dtr-org/unit-e/README.md

 ## The unit-e client

 This repository hosts the implementation of the first Unit-e client: `unit-e`, also known as the "Feuerland" client.
-It is based on the [Bitcoin Core](https://github.com/bitcoin/bitcoin) code base as upstream and adds features such as:
+It is based on the [Unit-e Core](https://github.com/unite/unite) code base as upstream and adds features such as:

 * Replace Proof of Work by [Proof of Stake with on-chain block